Community Development Policy and Practice (CSPP)

 This program is offered in Durham.

 The Carsey School of Public Policy’s public service graduate degrees offer a unique combination of academic rigor and real-life expertise to prepare you for a career with impact.
-This Master of Arts in Community Development Policy and Practice program will equip you for a myriad of careers and jobs while preparing you through real-world training and connecting you to community-based partners.
-You will learn the basis of community engagement and establish a foundation in sustainable and effective community development practices while learning to apply these skills across different sectors, including housing, health, finance, business development and more.
+The Master of Arts in Community Development Policy and Practice program helps you to tackle complex community development issues by engaging with leading experts and academics in a program designed for working professionals like you.

-Designed for working professionals, this community development program enables you to earn your degree in just 14 months.
-All degree paths include two-week summer terms – held on the UNH-Durham campus or online, depending on your preference – with fall through spring terms offered online.
+This unique program offers the best of both worlds by combining the rich, in-person learning experience gained through brief summer terms on campus with the convenience of interactive online coursework during the fall through spring terms.
 You will directly apply what you learn in the classroom within your community through your yearlong capstone project, developing a valuable toolkit that meets the gold standard in project management.

 Development Policy and Practice (DPP)